 In our stimulus-laden society, often we view pausing or stopping as a waste of time.
 In discussions, we often want to fill the space with words to avoid that ‘awkward pause’ at any cost.
 But, by not pausing, you can actually get in the way of your student’s learning.

 Pausing after speaking can greatly affect how your message is absorbed by your learners.
 Pausing provides a moment in time for your learners to process new information.

-In the below episode of The Small Stuff, Bryan discusses the direct relationship between pausing and learning.
+In the below episode of The Small Stuff, our founder Bryan discusses the direct relationship between pausing and learning.